ccxt-net/ccxt.net/README.md

 ## Install

-You can also clone it into your project directory from [ccxt GitHub repository](https://github.com/lisa3907/ccxt.net):
+You can also clone it into your project directory from [ccxt.net GitHub repository](https://github.com/lisa3907/ccxt.net):

 ```shell
 git clone https://github.com/lisa3907/ccxt.net.git